Verl: Sister cities

 The sister relationship with Annaburg was established in 1990, shortly after the Fall of the Berlin Wall.
 In the first few years of the relationship, Verl assisted Annaburg in finding a new administration, which would eventually help create new connections between the two cities.

 The sister relationship was Delphos was founded in 1999.
 The town was founded in the 1800s by pastor Johannes Otto Bredeick, a native of Verl, after a period of famine had struck North Rhine-Westphalia.
 Periodic visits and a student exchange happen between the two towns every year since the sister relationship went into effect.

 Demographics

 After the recognition of the Verl Municipality in the 1970s, parts of Amt Verl were incorporated into Schloß Holte-Stukenbrock or Bielefeld, drastically reducing its area and population size.
-From 1975 onwards, demographic data for the town is compiled by the State Office for Information and Technology (NRW).

 Religion

 In the town, the St. Anna Catholic Church merged with the St. Maria Immaculata of Kaunitz and the Church of St. Judas Thaddäus in 2001.
 As of the most recent 2022 census, 44.7% of the town's population was Roman Catholic while 17.1% were Protestant; the remaining 38.2% declared other religious affiliations or none.

 Verl is also a stronghold of Germany's Assyrian community, the majority of whom belong to the Syriac Orthodox Church.
 Several associations, such as Suryoye Verl, operate to represent the town's Assyrian community.
 The town also has a New Apostolic Church and a Baptist house for worship.